IBM/ibm-block-csi-driver/docs/content/troubleshooting/recovering_vol_attach_crashed_k8s.md

 ## Recovering a crashed node

-**Attention:** In order to avoid data loss, before continuing, verify that there are no pods connected to this volume.
+In order to avoid data loss, before continuing, verify that there are no pods connected to this volume.{: attention}

 Follow the following procedure to recover from a crashed node (see a [full example](#for-example) at the end of the procedure):